Country of origin: Taiwan

 “I remember being scared and being sad,” said Jensen Huang to the British Broadcasting Corporation (BBC) in 2010.
 “On the other hand, you are just a kid and you land in America and everything is big and beautiful and bright with amazing restaurants like McDonald’s and Pizza Hut!”

 Huang has come a long way since then.
 His first job was in fast food (Denny’s).
-Today, he is co-founder and CEO of NVIDIA, a graphics processing unit (GPU) company, and he was once ranked among the highest-paid CEOs until he cut his salary to $1.00.
+Today, he is co-founder and CEO of NVIDIA, a graphics processing unit (GPU) company, and he was once ranked among the highest-paid CEOs until he cut his salary to $1 after the 2008 recession.
 As the BBC noted, “Mr. Huang eschews the ordinary trappings of corporate success.”

 Born in Taiwan, moved to Thailand, then sent away to Tacoma, Washington, Huang’s earliest memories were far from pleasant.
 He was sent to a school for “difficult” children, and his main chore as a nine-year-old was to clean the toilets in the dorm.